loopersosa/Mahdi_Safarzadeh/README.md

 ## Summary
-Passionate and driven Electrical and Computer Engineer with a strong focus on leveraging artificial intelligence in **drug discovery** and **protein engineering using generative models**.
+Passionate and driven Electrical and Computer Engineer with a strong focus on leveraging artificial intelligence in **drug discovery** and **protein engineering using generative models** and **Machine Learning for biomedical purposes**.
 Experienced in applying advanced AI techniques, including diffusion models, to bioinformatics for predicting and optimizing protein structures, skilled in developing innovative solutions to complex biological problems, with a commitment to advancing the field of AI-based protein engineering and bioinformatics.

 ### Technical Skills: